bukacekd/loader/README.md

 ## Related

+- [CountUp](https://github.com/bukacekd/count-up) - A tiny dependency-free JavaSript library for animating numeric values.
-- [Dialog](https://github.com/bukacekd/Dialog) - A tiny dependency-free JavaSript ES6 library built on a dialog element with minimal configuration.
+- [Dialog](https://github.com/bukacekd/dialog) - A tiny dependency-free JavaSript ES6 library built on a dialog element with minimal configuration.
-- [lock-scroll](https://github.com/bukacekd/lock-scroll) - A set of methods to lock scrolling within an element or an entire page.
+- [lockScroll](https://github.com/bukacekd/lock-scroll) - A set of methods to lock scrolling within an element or an entire page.